betatran3010/bowers-cis-website/design-plan/milestone-2.md

 I include an accordion header and a gallery modal as the interactivity on Course Catalog Page.
 By grouping all courses into four blocks/boxes indicating four different levels, it saves space for audience since it only includes four blocks under each heading of certain semester.
 And you can expand or access the more course info by clicking on the box which then gives you a bigger image with the accorion header and the course info underneath.

 ## Final Entire Website's Narrow Design
-> Plan the design of the website for narrow devices.
-> Include a sketch for each page of your website.
-> Include the design of the _entire_ page, not just the top portion.
-> Label each sketch, so that we understand what page we are reviewing.
-(1 short phrase per sketch)

 ![Final home narrow](final-home-narrow.jpg)
 ![Final general requirements narrow](final-general-narrow.jpg)